Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

 That same year, Picasso painted a series of portraits of Gilot, where he combined her body with that of a plant.
 Collectively, these paintings are known as ‘La Femme Fleur’; AKA ‘Flower Woman’.
 He would create many more works featuring Gilot in a variety of poses and styles, as she served as his muse and inspiration.

 While her relationship with Picasso was passionate and stimulating, it was also draining.
-He could be moody and self absorbed, and had a famously short temper.
+He was moody and self absorbed, with a famously short temper.
 At times, he became physically abusive.

 While they remained together for a decade, Gilot and Picasso were never married.

-She left him in 1954, famously becoming the only one of his many lovers to terminate the relationship themselves.
+Gilot ended the relationship in 1954, the only one of his many lovers to terminate an affair with the artist themselves.
 Picasso was furious.

 Gilot now returned to painting, and started a relationship with the French artist Luc Simon.
 The pair were married in 1955.